thomasfairchild/multiverse-avengers/project-worksheet.md

 - Configured the Media settings.
 - Worked on a big Photoshop file.
 - There are a few hiccups: Some files refuse to shrink/move even if programmed to do so (e.g., on Mobile Media settings, the disclaimer at the bottom isn't always responding to the resolutions of the page.)
+- There is a bug where after deploying the npm to GitHub Pages, the NavBar w/ its Link 'buttons' are invisible--but the links, once you find them and click on them, still function.

 ## Project Links